xpack/web-jekyll/pages/intro.md

 (Note: the package referred above are not yet available with these names, do not try to use them yet.)

+## Are binary xPacks huge?

+Not at all; on the contrary, binary xPacks are very small, just a `package.json` file, since they include only the URLs where the binaries are actually stored (for example links to GitHub Releases), not the binaries themselves.

 ## How do source xPacks work?

 Even simpler.
 Let's assume that the 'awesome project' also needs the